 By the end of this course, learners will be able to:

 - Recognize the value of having a DEI Strategy.

 - Gather data to understand the current state of DEI in their organization.

-- Determine a tailored purpose for DEI in their organization.
+- Determine a tailored purpose for building an inclusive and diverse workplace.

 - Establish a governance model and select DEI initiatives.